aquaticus/aquaticus.github.io/doc/meter.rst

 It uses widely available components, open source software and is compatible with popular home automation software, `Home Assistant <https://www.home-assistant.io/>`_.

+A kit for assembling a functional device is available for purchase on Tindie: `PiggyMeter KIT <https://www.tindie.com/products/aquaticus/piggymeter-kit/>`_.

 Features
 ********